p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.md

 * When exiting a building, the weather is actually changed twice by the game, so you might see two notifications.

 ## Changelog

+## 2.0.4 - 07/11/2022

+* Added option to skip the receive crown video.
+* Fixed skins unlocks not working.

 ## 2.0.3 - 17/10/2022